 Let’s start with the steel that has been delivered to site but is not yet installed.
 The answer will depend on the specific terms of the main contract and/or subcontract.
 In the example scenario, the steelwork subcontract is for supply and installation.
 This is important because who has title may be different depending on whether the contract is for supply only or supply and installation.

-Supply and install contracts are governed by the Sale of Goods and Services Act 1982 which provides that title can only be passed on where that person/entity has title to pass it on the first place.
+Supply and install contracts are governed by the Sale of Goods and Services Act 1982 which provides that title can only be passed on where that person/entity has title to pass it in the first place.
 In the current scenario, the steelwork subcontractor’s retention of title clause should operate to stop title passing to the main contractor.
 Accordingly, the main contractor cannot pass title to the employer.
-It is important to note that the retention of title clause may not be effective if the materials have been mixed with others and not identifiable as the subcontractor’s.
+It is important to note that the retention of title clause may not be effective if the materials have been mixed with others and are not identifiable as the subcontractor’s.

 Following the insolvency of the main contractor, the subcontractor should still be able to claim possession of the materials on site, although they may encounter difficulty when trying to recover the materials.
 They may not be able to enter site without permission as this would likely be considered trespass.
 If the employer is not willing to permit recovery of the materials, the subcontractor may have a claim for conversion i.e. interference with someone else’s property, against the employer.